cs-4284-capstone/soundbin-launcher/README.md

 * demux
 * blockchain_backend (Smart contracts and Nodeos management tools)

+You will also need to copy your *EOS private key* to a file called "key.txt".
+Place it inside the `blockchain_backend` folder.
 Finally, you'll need to rename `docker-compose.sample.yml` to `docker-compose.yml` and fill in the secrets labeled `<CHANGE ME>`.

 ## Running the system: